li11ianc/household-income-mexican-migrants/01-proposal/proposal.md

 The MMP170 Database contains an initial file with general demographic, economic, and migratory information for each member of a surveyed household (PERS).
-Pers170 has 132 variables and 176701 observations, hence is very large.
-Therefore, we selected 17 variables and filtered out rows that contain N/A’s to create a new dataset labeled `data`.
+Pers170 has 132 variables and 176701 observations,and hence it is very large.
+Therefore, we selected 17 meaningful variables and filtered out rows that contain N/A’s to create a new dataset labeled `data`.

 The response variable we will be examining is `hhincome`, or household income.
 It is a numeric variable.